jmgarcia-softec/endpoint_tests/README.md

 - BD configuration:
     - file `config/config.json`
+        - to change username, password and database name
     - table name should be'Tests'
     - if the table doenst exists, it will be created when in
     - If the table does not exist, it will be created by inserting a record